By Lisa Jhung

 The runner’s high is also very real.
 Its power can be attributed to these elements:

 It’s well known at this point that when you exercise, your body releases chemicals called endorphins.
 And studies suggest that the more endorphins released into the brain due to running, the better subjects felt.

 What are endorphins?
 The very word is made up of the root words endogenous (coming from within an organism) and morphine (a pain medication).
 Basically, they’re natural painkillers your body makes itself.
 Pretty cool.

 "Jhung doesn't promise that running will turn you into a euphoric gym bunny....She says it won't suck.
 And it didn't.
 At no point did I feel talked down to or foolish; the whole tone is very friendly and you truly get the sense that Jhung is on your side."

 - "Appropriately enough, Running That Doesn't Suck is a book that doesn't suck.
-In fact, it is the opposite of sucky-a punchy, perfect blend of wit, inspiration, and nitty-gritty tips and advice, delivered in plain English.
+In fact, it is the opposite of sucky -- a punchy, perfect blend of wit, inspiration, and nitty-gritty tips and advice, all delivered in plain English.
 Lisa Jhung comes across as a guru, a coach, a cheerleader, and your favorite running buddy, all rolled into one."—Mark Remy, creator of DumbRunner.com and author of The Runner's Rule Book

 - On Sale

 - Jul 9, 2019

 - Page Count